discordeno/discordeno/docs/src/stepbystep/createbot.md

 For now just remember, that Discordeno provides you a built in way to update most discord bot lists.

-#### Channel IDs
+#### Channel Ids

-The channelIDs section holds the channel IDs that are useful for specific features to help give you alerts/notifications.
+The channelIds section holds the channel Ids that are useful for specific features to help give you alerts/notifications.
 For example, the `missingTranslation` channel will be where messages are sent alerting you that somewhere in your code you are trying to use a translation key that you never created.

-When you get to around 25,000 Discord servers on your bot, you may want to convert these channel IDs to webhooks.
+When you get to around 25,000 Discord servers on your bot, you may want to convert these channel Ids to webhooks.

-#### Role IDs
+#### Role Ids

-The roleIDs section holds the role IDs that are useful for specific features.
+The roleIds section holds the role Ids that are useful for specific features.
-For example, the `patreonVIPRoleID` role can be used easily to enable vip features later in this guide.
+For example, the `patreonVIPRoleId` role can be used easily to enable vip features later in this guide.

-#### User IDs
+#### User Ids

-The userIDs section holds the user IDs that are useful for specific features.
+The userIds section holds the user Ids that are useful for specific features.
 For example, the `botDevs` and such are useful for permission levels as you will see in the Permission Level part of the guide.